KeithSloan/FreeCAD_Python_GDML/README.md

     Un expanded Volumes can be expanded by
      1) Switching to the GDML workbench.
-     2)Selecting a volume in the 'labels & attributes Window' 3)clicking on the Expand Volume icon currently an X
+     2) Selecting a volume in the 'labels & attributes Window'
+     3) Clicking on the Expand Volume icon currently an X

    **To use the branch**